nadiacollado/nadiacollado.github.io/_posts/2021-10-19-solid-principles.md

 SOLID is a mnemonic acronym that stands for:

-- S - Single-responsiblity Principle
+- S - Single-Responsiblity Principle
-- O - Open-closed Principle
+- O - Open-Closed Principle
 - L - Liskov Substitution Principle
 - I - Interface Segregation Principle
 - D - Dependency Inversion Principle

-In this article, we will examine the Single Responsibility and Open-Closed principles through a series of examples from a game of Tic-Tac-Toe built in Ruby.
+In this article, we will examine the Single Responsibility and Open-Closed principles.

 **Single Responsibility Principle**